francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 layers at finite width.)
 2. Any output neuron $$z_i(\mathbf{x})$$ is a sum of iid random variables.
 Therefore, the central limit theorem tells us that, as $$n \rightarrow \infty$$, $$z_i(\mathbf{x})$$ will converge to a Gaussian distribution.
 For multiple inputs, this will be a joint multivariate Gaussian, i.e. a GP.
-Note, also, that the output neurons are independent of each other despite using the same features.
+Note that the output neurons also become independent despite using the same features.

 What are the mean and covariance of this GP?
 The mean is easy: since all the parameters are initialised with zero mean, the mean of the GP is also zero.